-Within the Chemistry Department, the Gas Chromatography-Mass spectrometry Laboratories, Stable Isotopes Facility and Lipid Analysis Unit of MRS Ltd operate a formal Quality System, certified to BS EN ISO 9002 by SGS Yarsely International Certification Services Ltd. A generic Quality System operates in other parts of the Institute and this is summarised in the SCRI Quality Plan, a copy of which is included in the Institute's Corporate Plan.
-The measures required for implementation of the system are described in a Code of Practice document, a copy of which is issued to all members of staff.
-It is based on the correct maintenance of work records, in which specially designed hardback notebooks comprise the primary record, with other data recording systems, archival procedures etc. as secondary records.
+aboratory Accreditation Within SCRI, the Gas Chromatography-Mass Spectrometry Laboratories, Stable Isotopes Facility and Lipid Analysis Unit of MRS Ltd, operate a formal Quality System certified to BS EN ISO 9001 by SGS Yarsely International Certification Services Ltd. The certification standard was upgraded from ISO 9002 to ISO 9001 in August 1999, and now includes the design and conduct of research within its scope.
+A generic Quality System operates in other parts of the Institute and this is summarised in the SCRI Quality Plan, a copy of which is included in the Institute's Corporate Plan.
+The measures required for implementation of the generic SCRI Quality System are described in a Code of Practice document, a copy of which is issued to all members of staff.
+The Code of Practice is also reproduced at the end of the latest version of the SCRI Laboratory Notebook.
+The generic system is based on the correct maintenance of work records in which specially designed hardback notebooks comprise the primary record, with other data recording systems, archival procedures etc. as secondary records.
 The preparation of written methods or protocols (Standard Operating Procedures) and the correct use of equipment and facilities are strongly encouraged.
 The plan ensures full compliance with all safety regulations, and demands high standards of laboratory hygiene.
 If required, the Quality System can be readily upgraded to the standard required for formal certification within any activity or area.
-The Chemistry Department operates an electronic archival facility based on the use of a compact disc (CD) writer installed in a personal computer.
+An archive facility is located within Building S and this is used for long-term storage of data as hard copy and in electronic format.
+Archival of data on electronic media is based on the use of compact disc writers (CD-R format) installed in several personal computers.
 Data can be transferred over the network or from a portable high capacity data storage disc to the computer's hard disc, and then to CD.
-Each CD can hold up to 650 Mbytes of data, and two copies are made, one for the owner of the data and one for the archive.
+Each CD can hold up to 650 Mbytes of data.
+Two copies are made, one for the owner of the data and one for the archive.

-Stable Isotope Facility

-Stable isotopes are now basic tools for the study of plant physiology, crop genetics, ecology and food webs.
+Stable Isotope Facility Stable isotopes are widely used for the study of plant physiology, crop genetics, ecology and food webs.
 Valuable information comes both from studying natural variation in stable isotope composition and from following the fate of added isotopic tracers.
-SCRI is equipped with a comprehensive range of modern instrumentation for stable isotope analysis.
-With these, we can tackle most of the biologically important low atomic number elements, $^{13}\text{C}, ^{15}\text{N}, ^{18}\text{O}$ and $^{34}\text{S},$ in a wide range of solid, liquid and gas samples.
+SCRI is equipped with a comprehensive range of modern instrumentation for stable isotope analysis of the biologically important light elements, $^{13}\mathrm{C},~^{15}\mathrm{N},~^{18}\mathrm{O}$ and $^{34}\mathrm{S},$ in a wide range of solid, liquid and gas samples.
+During 1999, the facility was moved to new laboratories in the refurbished Building S.

 All the instrumentation is based on continuous-flow isotope-ratio-mass spectrometers that are fully automated and operated through computer data systems.
 Automation allows a high through-put of samples, essential for many biological experiments where large data sets are required.
 For solid samples, the Europa Scientific Tracermass and 20-20 mass spectrometers are interfaced to Roboprep CN and ANCA-NT SL combustion sample converters.
 A Roboprep G+ gas purification unit is used for gas analysis.
 Plant samples of one to five milligrams are used, containing 25 to 100μg of the element of interest.
 Where possible, analytical protocols are devised to minimise sample preparation and fully exploit the automation.

 SCRI also has expertise and resources for sample preparation from a wide range of matrices.
 These include plant sample drying and grinding, freeze drying and weighing facilities.
-Research support is aimed at developing new methods to assist the Institute's commissioned programme.
+Research support is aimed at developing new methods to assist the Institute's research programme.